matyasselmeci/hpc-annex/design.md

 be able to use the queue to retrieve that state.
 Additionally, the front-end is responsible for the initial staging of `.sif` files (based on which ones are required by jobs targeting the annex at submissions time).
-These files will be stored and shared storage, and the job will transformed at submit time (to make sure the `.sif` is not transferred) and again by the startd (to point its `.sif` file at the prestaged copy).
+These files will be kept on shared storage, and the job will transformed at submit time (to make sure the `.sif` is not transferred) and again by the startd (to point its `.sif` file at the prestaged copy).

-The front-end is (will be) responsible for machine-specific logical constraints, because it would suck for the user to go through the log-in sign and dance and then be told about a logic error we could have detected earlier.
+The front-end will be responsible for machine/queue-specific logical constraints, because it would suck for the user to go through the log-in song-and-dance and then be told about a logic error we could have detected earlier.

 The back-end is responsible for downloading HTCondor and any administrative customization of the pilot config from the corresponding well-known locations.
 (Barring truly dire need, the pilots will use the official release tarballs.)
-It is also responsible for constructing the pilot's on-disk environment in a temporary directory and submitting the pilot(s) as a job to the local batch system.
-To support multi-node jobs (necessary, because some SLURM queues have very shallow depth/simultaneous jobs limits), we run a script that SSHs to each node in the job (including itself) and waits for the master to terminate.
+The back-end is also responsible for constructing the pilot's on-disk environment in a temporary directory and submitting the pilot(s) as a job to the local batch system.
+To support multi-node jobs (necessary, because some SLURM queues have very shallow depth/simultaneous jobs limits), we run a script that forks an SSH to each node in the job (including itself) into the background and waits for them to terminate.
+(The SSH command runs the pilot script, which execs the master.)
 When they're all done, it's safe to clean up the shared directory.

 While it's not necessary for the back-ends to share command-line arguments and semantics, it seems like it would make the front-end's job quite a bit